Artist (film): Plot

 Artist traces the journey of two artists — Michael Agnelo, son of a Goan businessman, and Gayatri, who hails from a conservative Brahmin family.
-Gayatri shocks her parents by choosing to study Arts in college, then decides to drop out of college and start living with Michael, an eccentric genius with a promising career.
-Their new life together does not eradicate her isolation, and as Michael wraps further layers of self-centeredness around the cocoon that he has built for himself, Gayatri looks around for ways to keep her passion for him intact.
-Gayathri is barely out of her teens when she starts working to support her partner even though she does not get even emotional support from him.
+Gayatri shocks her parents by choosing to study Arts in college.
+She then decides to drop out of college and start living with Michael, an eccentric genius with a promising career.
+Their new life together does not eradicate her isolation, and as Michael wraps further layers of self-centeredness around the cocoon he has built for himself, Gayatri looks around for ways to keep her passion for him intact.
+Gayathri is barely out of her teens when she starts working to support her partner even though she does not get any emotional support from him.
 Her woes increase when Michael loses his eyesight in a road accident.
-The challenges of the ungrateful Michael who struggles to transform his artistry on the canvas and how the youngsters tackle egoism, selfishness and their artistic demands form the crux of the story.
+The challenges of the ungrateful Michael who struggles to transform his artistry on the canvas and how the youngsters tackle egoism, selfishness, and their artistic demands form the crux of the story.